 The ongoing monitoring of execution quality and ‘first line’ controls are undertaken by our Investment Management team.
 Longer term monitoring of the quality of execution is undertaken on a quarterly basis by the Investment Team and independently reviewed by the Compliance Officer.
 This monitoring considers all operations to which best execution obligations apply.

 In selecting a broker, we consider a broad number of factors for several candidates.
 The broker’s own execution policies and regulatory disclosures shall also be reviewed.
 Potential conflicts of interest shall be considered and – for the avoidance of doubt – the quality and volume of research produced by brokers will not be a factor in broker selection.
 The periodic monitoring of execution quality also encompasses monitoring of the individual performance of brokers and counterparties.
-On an annual basis the latest disclosures made by each broker under RTS 28 will be reviewed by the Executive Committee.

 Disclosure of appropriate information to clients